-Infantry and cavalry small arms are classified as follows:
+American Infantry and cavalry small arms are classified as follows:

 Musket (M).
-Most infantry are armed with smoothbore, flintlock muskets (M).
-The Federal armories in Springfield, Massachusetts and Harpers Ferry, Virginia manufactured the first official Model 1795 Flintlock Musket, based on the French Model 1766.
-American troops were also issued vintage French, British, and German muskets left over from the Revolutionary War.
-The standard British infantry fire arm is the Model 1794 Indian Pattern Flintlock Musket, called the "Brown Bess."
-All were muzzle-loading with an effective range under 100 yards, and could be fitted with a bayonet for close in fighting.
+American infantry are armed with smoothbore muskets (M), which can fire further than the inferior muskets used by the Mexicans.
+Infantry were issued either the Model 1835 Flintlock Musket or the newer Model 1842 Percussion Musket.
+Both are muzzle-loaders firing a .69 caliber bullet, with an effective range under 100 yards, and could be fitted with a bayonet for close in fighting.

-American musket-armed troops can fire an ammunition innovation called buck and ball, a paper cartridge containing one round ball and three buckshot.
+Musket-armed troops can fire an ammunition innovation called buck and ball, a paper cartridge containing one round ball and three buckshot.
 Troops firing buck and ball apply a +1 fire combat modifier when charging or being charged during fire combat.
-British forces only can fire buck and ball when specified in the scenario.

 Rifle (R).
 The longer range rifles from this era are as effective as the inferior rifles used later in Civil War.
-American riflemen were armed with the Model 1803 Harpers Ferry Rifle.
-The Mounted Kentucky Riflemen that fought at the Battle of the Thames, brought their hunting rifles from home.
-The 95th Rifles at the Battle of New Orleans and possibly some Canadian units were armed with the Baker Rifle.
+A few infantry and cavalry units were armed with the muzzle-loading percussion rifle called the Model 1841 Mississippi Rifle.
+The Marines were armed with the Model 1819 Hall Breechloading Rifle.